lschiesser/pragmatics_rep/preregistration.md

 # Design of the Experiment

 ## General remarks about the design
 This is a rating study with a within-subject 3x5 factorial design.
-The design matrix is composed of three goals (nett, ehrlich, gemein = nice, honest, mean) and five utterances (furchtbar, schlecht, okay, gut, hervorragend = terrible, bad, okay, good, amazing).
+The design matrix is composed of the ***factor "goal" with three levels (nett, ehrlich, gemein = nice, honest, mean) and the factor "utterances" with five levels (furchtbar, schlecht, okay, gut, hervorragend = terrible, bad, okay, good, amazing).***

 ## Sampling plan